Getting Help with PingPlotter Results

 To get started, set up the program so it shows the problem then click File > Share > Share to PingPlotter.com.

 Your web browser should look something like this if your share is successful.

 If you're lucky enough to have one of those "techie" friends, send them a link to your share page.
 They might be able to help you make sense of the information.

-Facebook and Twitter are good places because you can get attention from all your connections at once.
-You can also tag a service provider and hope they'll come to the rescue.
+Reddit and Twitter are good places because you can get opinions from multiple people at once.
+You may also be able to tag a service provider directly to get a technician's eyes on your results.

 Networking themed forums are excellent places to post about your share page.
 Many of them look at PingPlotter graphics on a regular basis.
 Reddit's r/networking and DSL reports are good places to start if you're looking for ideas.

 Most companies who provide online games, streaming content, or internet service have a forum somewhere posting on the forum of the service you've had problems with is a good choice because you can engage the community and tech support at the same time.

 Continue on when you find out whether your problem is inside or outside your network.